 Lets face it – the wrist is probably not the best place to stick a bunch of sensors.
 Not if we truly want wearables to go mainstream.
 A much better way of integrating connected tech into our daily lives is through fabric that covers the body.
 After all, connected tech is at its best when it is inconspicuous.

 Essential reading: Connected hats – niche or novelty

 Sensors embedded into your everyday wear are in a perfect position to understand the minute workings of your body.
 From monitoring your heat rate to analyzing your sweat and keeping tabs on your breathing.
 The possibilities are endless.
 Best of all, these are items you would have worn anyway, but smarter.
 Which means no extra effort or adjustments to your routine.

-Current generation sensors are either attached to apparel or embeded in the garment itself as demonstrated by products from Ralph Lauren.
+Current generation sensors are either attached to apparel or embedded into the garment itself.
 In the next generation the garment will be the sensor.